da4all/da4all.github.io/_cards/framing-statistics-slide-deck.md

   This slide deck, which can be used as a reading or an activity, introduces students to the rhetorical framework of framing theory and explores how this framework can be applied to study and generate statistics and statistical claims.

 keywords:
-  - "data-driven argument"
+  - "Data-Driven Argument"
-  - "quantitative rhetoric"
+  - "Quantitative Rhetoric"
-  - "statistical claims"
+  - "Statistical Claims"
-  - "statistics"
+  - "Statistics"

 metadata:
   source: "https://docs.google.com/presentation/d/1tfYyfTKLohWEX2u8-s7louyPhrkVh2Gy/edit?usp=sharing&ouid=116941745404208628216&rtpof=true&sd=true"
   author: "Nathan Pieplow"
   date: "2024-07-27"
   license: "CC BY-NC-SA"
   citation: "Pieplow, Nathan.
-‘Framing Statistics’.
+'Framing Statistics'.
 Data Advocacy 4 All, University of Colorado.
 27 July 2024 "
 ---

 **Note:** This slide deck and activity can be paired with ["The Many Ways to Write a Statistic"](https://da4asandbox.github.io/curricularsite/cards/many-ways-to-write-a-statistic) lesson plan.